flutter/website/src/docs/cookbook/lists/grid-lists.md

         ),
         body: GridView.count(
           // Create a grid with 2 columns.
 If you change the scrollDirection to
-          // horizontal, this would produce 2 rows.
+          // horizontal, this produces 2 rows.
           crossAxisCount: 2,
-          // Generate 100 Widgets that display their index in the List
+          // Generate 100 widgets that display their index in the List.
           children: List.generate(100, (index) {
             return Center(
               child: Text(